Reasons To Strive For Financial Independence And What It Feels Like

-I first wrote this post, Reasons To Strive For Financial Independence, in 2012, soon after I had left my day job in the finance industry.
-It was a 13-year slog, but I was thrilled and also a little worried about the unknown.
-The idea of this post was to capture the feeling of financial independence.
+I first wrote this post about financial independence in 2012, soon after I had left my day job in the finance industry.
+It was a 13-year slog, but I was thrilled to leave but also a little worried about the unknown.

 What Does Financial Independence Feel Like?